1. Blood Pressure Basics

 3. Improvement of Blood Vessel Function: Lycopene may improve the elasticity of blood vessels, which is crucial for maintaining healthy blood flow and preventing conditions like atherosclerosis.

-4. Cholesterol Management: Some studies suggest that Lycopene can help regulate cholesterol levels, reducing the risk of plaque buildup in the arteries.
+4. Cholesterol Management: Some studies suggest that lycopene can help regulate cholesterol levels, reducing the risk of plaque buildup in the arteries.

 5. Reduced Risk of Stroke: Lycopene's antioxidant and anti-inflammatory effects may lower the risk of stroke by protecting the brain from oxidative stress and inflammation.